 - Wear appropriate compression stockings, which can be prescribed by your doctor

-Treatment of Varicose Veins and Pregnancy
+Treatment of Pregnancy Varicose Veins

 During pregnancy, conservative management (as described above), including the use of compression stockings, is really the only known safe treatment choice.